bdist/bdist-workspace/README.md

 3. Add a new connection to the `postgres` service running on this workspace.

+4. The Hostname is `postgres` (Docker runs a mini-dns server that resolves the hostnames)

-4. Use the same username and password you would provide `psql`.
+5. Use the same username and password you would provide `psql`.

 ## Open the Flask Web App